SylvanSerenity/MineServerUpdater/README.md

 ## Server Manager

 The `server_manager.sh` script is found in every server's installation directory.
-It opens a screen session and continues to restart the server until the `server.cfg` is updated with `stop=true`.
+It runs the server with the config from `server.cfg`.

 ***Note:** This script is intended to run as a service on system boot.
 See [Server Manager Service](#server-manager-service) for more information.*